 Munich: The second German airport for traffic volume is Munich (MUC), almost 30km north-east of the city, but it does not operate 24 hours.
 Direct flights serve global hubs such as Bangkok, Chicago, Delhi, Dubai, London, Montreal, Singapore, Shanghai, Toronto and Vancouver.
 European centres with flights to Munich include Amsterdam, Athens, Barcelona, Basel, Belgrade, Berne, Birmingham, Bristol, Brussels, Budapest, Copenhagen, Dublin, Gothenburg, Helsinki, Istanbul, Lisbon, Manchester, Milan, Moscow, Oslo, Paris (and several other cities in France), Prague, Stockholm, St Petersburg, Riga, Rome and several other Italian cities, Vienna, Warsaw, Zagreb and Zürich, as well as Cairo and Tel Aviv.
 Two S-Bahn lines serve the airport.

 Budget flights, including services from Stansted, also use Memmingen airport (FMM), about 100km west of Munich.
 Regional trains run to and from Munich every 90 minutes.

 Düsseldorf: DUS is Germany's third-busiest airport for traffic and is a useful link with regular flights from the British Isles (Birmingham, Dublin, Glasgow, Heathrow, Leeds-Bradford and Manchester).
 Like Munich it has a dense network of European connections but is not 24-hour.
 North American flights arrive from New York-Newark.
 Other intercontinental flights arrive from the global hubs Abu Dhabi, Dubai and Moscow.
 Düsseldorf airport has two rail stations and is well served by long-distance and local trains.
 A sky train links the stations, parking areas and the airport terminal.

 Hamburg: HAM is well linked to the city by S-Bahn and bus.
 It has a close European network including most UK airports and Dublin, Warsaw, Riga, Prague, Vienna and Budapest, all neighbouring countries and Scandinavia.

-Cologne: Cologne-Bonn airport (CGN), 15km south-east of Cologne and the base for Germanwings, operates 24 hours and has a high-speed rail station handling regional and long-distance trains and an S-Bahn line from Cologne.
+Cologne: Cologne-Bonn airport (CGN), 15km south-east of Cologne and a base for Eurowings, operates 24 hours and has a high-speed rail station handling regional and long-distance trains and an S-Bahn line from Cologne.
 Buses run to and from Bonn.
 The airport takes traffic from around Europe, including London (Heathrow and Stansted), Bristol, Manchester, neighbouring European hubs such as Vienna, Zürich, Milan, Budapest and Mediterranean and eastern European airports.
 The airport also has a bus station served by long-distance buses.
 There are several flights a week between Cologne and Miami (11 hours).